box/box-ios-sdk/migration-guides/from-v5-to-v10.md

 ## Installation

-Soon we are going to introduce v6 version of Box iOS SDK that will combine `BoxSDK` from v5 and the `BoxSdkGen` from v10 of the SDK, so that code from both versions could be used in the same project.
+We have also introduced v6 version of Box iOS SDK that consolidates both the manually maintained `BoxSDK` module from v5 and the new, auto-generated `BoxSdkGen` module from v10.
 If you would like to use a feature available only in the new SDK, you won't need to necessarily migrate all your code to use generated SDK at once.
 You will be able to use a new feature from the `BoxSdkGen` project, while keeping the rest of your code unchanged.
-Note that it may be required to use aliases for some of the imported types to avoid conflicts between two libraries.
 However, we recommend to fully migrate to the v10 of the SDK eventually.
+More information about v6 version can be found in the [migration guide from v5 to v6](./from-v5-to-v6.md).

 ### Swift Package Manager